Siargao beaches are arguably some of the best beaches in the Philippines!

-My friends and I threw down a rug on the sand, waxed up the surfboards and paddled out.
+My friends and I threw down a rug on the sand, waxed up the surfboards, and paddled out.
 When there is swell, there are two right-hand point breaks to choose from at Guiwan Beach which is more suited for longboarding.

-Full Blog Post ∼ Secret Beach Siargao
+Full Blog Post: Secret Beach

-Pacifico Beach Siargao is a cruisey surf town boasting white sand beaches, tropical palm trees and world-class surf breaks on the north-eastern tip of Siargao Island.
+Pacifico Beach Siargao is a cruisey surf town boasting white sand beaches, tropical palm trees, and world-class surf breaks on the northeastern tip of Siargao Island.

-WHERE IS PACIFICO BEACH SIARGAO
+WHERE IS PACIFICO BEACH?

 Pacifico Beach is approximately a 1-hour drive from General Luna.
 Follow the Siargao Circumferential Rd and you won’t get lost.

-In my opinion, you don’t want to go directly to Pacifico Beach as there are a few other awesome locations worth stopping into along the way.
+In my opinion, you don’t want to go directly to Pacifico Beach as there are a few other awesome locations and Siargao Island beaches worth stopping into along the way.